mitou/jr.mitou.org/_posts/english/2024-09-01-mimamori_compass.md

 ---
+lang: en
 layout: post
 title: |
-  reprODucE - 生物学に特化したシミュレーションソフト
+  Monitoring Compass - A Discovery Sharing System for Elderly People with Dementia
 description: |
-  生物の複雑な現象を理解する上で、理論的アプローチは必要不可欠です。生物学に特化したシミュレーションソフト「reprODucE」は、直感的なインターフェイスで生命現象のグラフを作成するだけで、複雑な立式やプログラミングなしに数理モデルの構築とシミュレーションを行うことができます。reprODucEを通して多くの人に生物の理論に触れてもらえたら嬉しいです。
+  The Mimamori Compass is a system designed to facilitate the early detection of wandering or missing elderly individuals with dementia.
+By issuing a QR code in advance, discoverers can scan it to notify the family.
+Early detection helps protect elderly individuals with dementia from accidents and troubles.
+Additionally, if a family requests a search, information can be disseminated through social media to solicit cooperation in search efforts.
+By using the Mimamori Compass, a community-wide support system is established, ensuring that elderly individuals are not left behind.

-permalink: /projects/2024/reproduce
+permalink: /english/projects/2024/mimamori_compass
-thumbnail: /assets/img/projects/2024/reproduce.webp
+thumbnail: /assets/img/projects/2024/mimamori_compass.webp
 twitter_card: summary_large_image
 ---

-{% assign pj           = site.data.projects | where_exp: "pj", "pj.id == 'reproduce'" | first %}
+{% assign pj           = site.data.projects | where_exp: "pj", "pj.id == 'mimamori_compass'" | first %}
 {% assign translations = site.data.translations %}
 {% assign lang         = page.lang | default: 'ja' %}